-Unless you have been here during the past twenty-five years, your mental picture of Vietnam is probably dead wrong.
+Unless you have been here during the past twenty years, your mental picture of Vietnam is probably dead wrong.
 Many Westerners (especially Americans over forty) expect a land of darkness, deeply marred by the still-festering scars of war.
 The people (many of whom are burned and limbless) are zombies, tamed and controlled by a wicked and oppressive regime.
 Their contempt for the West is boundless.

 Vietnam can be divided into three different regions, each with a different history, culture and climate.
 Many believe Northern Vietnam to be among the most beautiful places in the world.
 Hanoi is ancient, with architecture going back to a time when it was a part of China.
 You will find incomparable shopping and dining in this cosmopolitan city.
 The World Heritage site of Halong Bay just a few hours from Hanoi is one of the most spectacular places to see in Asia.

 Further south, the ancient capital of Hue is full of history, while equally ancient Hoi An is charming, mostly unspoiled, and has one of the best beaches in Asia.